GDPR in the food chain – do you know what it will mean for your business?

 Companies can no longer use pre-ticked or opt-out options to gain data consent from customers.
 A clear, positive opt-in tick-box must be used.
 It also means that mailings need to have clear and simple unsubscribe processes.

 The wide-ranging nature of these regulations means it’s not wise to leave it until the last minute to implement any changes.
-Here are nine basic steps you should complete to prepare for May 2018:
+Here is a basic GDPR compliance checklist to adhere to the rules:

-2. Make sure everyone within the business understands what GDPR does for them as an individual and how it affects how they collect, store and use data at work.
+- Make sure everyone within the business understands what the GDPR does for them as an individual and how it affects how they collect, store and use data at work.

-9. Report any data breaches, whether internal or via an external company, to the Information Commissioner’s Office (ICO).
+- Report any data breaches, whether internal or via an external company, to the Information Commissioner’s Office.

-Above all, take action now.
+Above all, if you haven't already, take action now.
 Get the information on what you’re required to do from a reliable source and start preparing your food business for the GDPR legislation before it’s too late.